-The hard function is equal to the square of the matching coefficient, $H{ab}(\mu) = |C_O(\mu)|^2$, and the beam, jet, and soft functions and their convolution structure depend on the specific N-jet measurement.
-It should be mentioned that the most difficult part of traditional factorization proofs involves showing that so-called Glauber gluons do not spoil the above factorization theorem [61].
-Significant progress toward the description of Glauber effects within SCET has been made in [62], where a closed form for the effective Lagrangian describing these interactions was derived.
-In this context, a proof of factorization requires demonstrating that this Lagrangian has no impact on a particular cross section, and such proofs have not yet been fully derived within SCET.
+For a more general high-energy scattering process such as $pp \to N$ jets, where the incoming protons move along directions $n{a,b}$ and the jets define directions n_1, \ldots, n_N , the factorization theorem for the differential cross section can be written as where the beam functions are generalized parton distributions [67] and the jet functions depend on the algorithm used to define the jets.
+It should be mentioned that the most difficult part of traditional factorization proofs involves showing that so-called Glauber gluons do not spoil the above factorization theorem [68].
+The description of Glauber effects within SCET [69] has been developed in [70], where a closed form for the effective Lagrangian describing these interactions was derived.
+The formalism has been extended to Glauber quarks in [71].
+In this context, a proof of factorization requires demonstrating that this Lagrangian has no impact on a particular cross section.
+If an observable is non-global, in the sense that energetic radiation is restricted to certain regions in phase space, the above factorization theorem needs to be generalized [72-74].